zenparsing/annotated/README.md

 # annotated

-An experimental JavaScript superset language.
+An experimental JavaScript superset language supporting annotations and macros.

 ```js
 // Import a macro definition
 @macro import './custom-element-macros';

 // Apply a macro to a class
 @customElement('hello-world')